-'Measure thy life by loss instead of gain:

-Not by the wine drunk but by the wine poured forth, For love's strength standeth in love's sacrifice, And whoso suffers the most hath most to give.'
+Measure thy life by loss instead of gain: Not by the wine drunk but by the wine poured forth, For love's strength standeth in love's sacrifice, And whoso suffers the most hath most to give.

 Christ told us that the truth would make us free.
 Sin is attractive but its gory details are not.
 Absolute honesty can mean that the sin that I love can become the sin that I hate.
 From such hatred of sin can come the power to break with it.

-Shakespeare wrote: "It is one thing to be tempted, it's another thing to fall."
-(Measure For Measure) Henry Wright, Professor of Christian Methods at Yale University in the early 20th century, wrote: 'The human mind is like a camera film.
-After exposure to an impure thought you can delay and develop the plate or flood the plate immediately with the life of Christ.'
+Shakespeare wrote: 'It is one thing to be tempted, it's another thing to fall.'
+(Measure For Measure)

+Henry Wright, Professor of Christian Methods at Yale University in the early 20th century, wrote: 'The human mind is like a camera film.
+After exposure to an impure thought or suggestion it is possible either to delay and develop the plate ... or instantly to flood the plate with the light of Jesus.'

 At sport it's all too easy to try too hard and become tense, especially when you are going through a bad patch.
 Passing a rugby ball or hitting a cricket ball require good timing.
 More relaxation is needed rather than more effort.
 Furthermore, if you hold on to your bat too tightly you cannot keep it straight.

 It is the same with the spiritual life, especially with the battle for purity.

-Charles Wesley wrote in a hymn:

-'Plenteous grace with Thee is found,

-Grace to cover all my sin,

-Let the healing streams abound,

-Make and keep me pure within.'
+Charles Wesley wrote in a hymn: Plenteous grace with Thee is found, Grace to cover all my sin, Let the healing streams abound, Make and keep me pure within.

 I remember hearing Frank Buchman say: "Make and keep me pure within" - those are the greatest words in the English language."

+'Let the healing streams abound'

+Columba was first performed at the Edinburgh Festival Fringe, 1978.
+Columba, played by Jonathan Potts (a reindeer herdsman from Aviemore), talks to a Pictish cowman played by Blair Cummock

-Saint Columba (521-597)
+Saint Columba

 The story of Columba is one of the great stories of British history.
-He brilliantly combined the political and the spiritual.
+Columba brilliantly combined the political and the spiritual.

-The Bible is full of stories of people who got into deep trouble - Moses, David and Paul, for instance - then repented, recovered and gave outstanding leadership.
+The Bible is full of stories of people who got into deep trouble - Moses, David and Paul, for instance - who then repented, recovered and gave outstanding leadership.
 God gave them a second chance, a second touch, and the world has been renewed by them.

 Columba continues that great line.